 The injury care plan may also include alternative treatments such as:

 - Hydrotherapy - swimming, sitting or exercising in a heated pool

 - Cognitive Behavioural Therapy (CBT)

-- Psychotherapy – a therapy that involves talking though thoughts and feelings in order to understand their pattern more deeply
+- Psychotherapy - a therapy that involves talking through thoughts and feelings

 For free legal advice call our Personal Injury Solicitors